Dust (Yes, Dust) Is The Most Important Part Of His Dark Materials

 Why the uproar?
 Through the concept of Dust, Pullman reframes Original Sin as a good thing.
 What if being expelled from the Garden of Eden is what made humanity possible, not what ruined humanity?

-Pullman, a staunch atheist, also uses His Dark Materials to criticize organized religion.
-The Church in the books is a corrupt, all-powerful organization.
+Pullman, a staunch atheist, also uses His Dark Materials to criticise organised religion.
+The Church in the books is a corrupt, all-powerful organisation.
 Lyra should be trusted.

 Advertisement